Econ 102 - Principles of Macroeconomics » Spring 2020 » iVAT Chapter 9 Part 1

 If the AD curve shifts right:

-A. Aggregate expenditures will decrease at any given price level.
+A. Aggregate expenditures will stay constant at any given price level.

-B. Aggregate expenditures will increase at any given price level.
+B. Aggregate expenditures will decrease at any given price level.

 C. The AD curve will become steeper.